 If you're anything like me, you like to be able to fully exit your iPhone apps to help free up memory, improve battery life, or to just get out of an app that has become unresponsive, but iOS 7 changed the way it's done.

 iOS 7's new method to completely exit your running apps (and prevent them from running in the background) is even easier than iOS 6's, although it isn't immediately obvious.
-(Update: force-closing apps in iOS 8 and iOS 9 works the same way.)
+(Update: force-closing apps in iOS 8, iOS 9, iOS 10, and iOS 11 works the same way unless you have an iPhone X.)

-- Double tap the home button to bring up the multi-tasking view.
+- Double-click the Home button to bring up the multitasking view.

 The app will fly off the screen, and release its resources to the OS.